harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Conclusion Sex steroids specifically and visceral adiposity generally determine peptide-selective drive of GH secretion in healthy older men.
 The precise pathways that mediate the interdigitating mechanisms are not known.

-## Here is another way to compare GHRPs &amp; GH dosing vs effect
+## Here is another way to compare GHRPs & GH dosing vs effect

 This study * caught my attention because it examined the pharmacokinetics of GHRP-2 and in so doing compared it to synthetic GH administration.